cs-uob/COMS20012/docs/labs/lab 5.md

 ## Understanding Memory layout with GDB
 ### Part 1.
 Using GDB

-1. Compile the following c prog call-convention.c by running gcc -o call-conv64 call-convention.c
+1. Compile the following c prog [call-convention.c](https://github.com/cs-uob/COMS20012/blob/master/docs/code/call-convention.c) by running gcc -o call-conv64 call-convention.c
-Check what gcc -g ¬-o call-conv64 did?
+Check what gcc -g -o call-conv64 did?
 Comment on your findings.

  2. Objdump: As part of the compilation process, compile (GCC) converts the source code into the assembly instruction and then the assembler takes in assembly instructions and encodes them into the binary form understood by the hardware.
 Disassembly is the reverse process that converts binary-encoded instructions back into human-readable assembly. objdump is a tool that operates on object files (i.e. files containing compiled machine code).
 a.
 Run objdump --help to see all the avaialble options.